spanglerco/AssemblyHost/README.md

 # Using the Library

-The unit tests for each HostProcess class can serve as an example.
+For examples of how to use the library in each mode, build and run the AssemblyHostExample application (see ExampleApplication\README.md).
 In general, use the library as follows:

 1. Select which host you want to use: method, interface, or WCF.
 2. If needed, write the target that will run in the child.